What is a Checking Account?: A Quick 101 Guide

 You may also withdraw cash.

-For example, you use the ATM of another bank to make a cash withdrawal.
-Your bank can charge a fee and the other bank can charge another fee for this single ATM transaction.
+For example, you use another bank's ATM to make a cash withdrawal.
+Your bank can charge a fee, and the other bank can charge another fee for this single ATM transaction.

 Checking accounts may come with the ability to earn interest on the deposit balance, but the interest rate is usually less than what you'd get from a savings account.

 The monthly maintenance fee is simply the cost of keeping the checking account open.